How to install Clojure

 There are five steps to installing the Clojure CLI on your Linux machine.

 The Clojure Command-Line Interface (CLI) is a relatively new (2018) addition to the Clojure tooling world.
 It is the official way to run Clojure applications.
 Many people are using it now instead of Leiningen.
-However, Leiningen is still very popular, and all of the courses here still use Leiningen.
-You won't need the CLI for the courses here, but installing it is a good idea.
+Some of the projects here still use Leiningen, but some use the CLI.

 1. Install dependencies